Barn SwallowHirundo rustica

 Recordings © Lang Elliott, Kevin Colver, Martyn Stewart, Bob McGuire, and others.
 Musicofnature.com.
 All Rights Reserved.

 Breeds from Alaska east across Canada to Newfoundland and south through all of United States except southern Texas, Gulf Coast, and peninsular Florida.
 Winters in tropics.
 Also in Eurasia.

 The great majority of these birds now nest on or in buildings, but originally they used rocky ledges over streams and perhaps attached their nests to tree trunks in the shelter of branches (as do related species in Africa).
 Barn Swallows perform long migrations; some that breed in North America winter as far south as Argentina.
 Like other swallows, they migrate by day, often feeding as they travel.
-They are swift and graceful fliers, and it is estimated that they cover as much as 600 miles (1,000 kilometers) a day in quest of food for their young.
+They are swift and graceful fliers, and it is estimated that they could cover hundreds of miles a day in quest of food for their young.

 4-6 brown-spotted white eggs in a solid cup of mud reinforced with grass, lined with feathers and soft plant material, and placed on a rafter in a building or on a sheltered ledge.